cake-tech/cakewallet-guides/docs/advanced-features/authentication.md

 ## Why are you using a 30 second code timeout period?

 Using a time other than the default 30 seconds will lead to user experience issues.
-Users are more likely to come across blocked legitimate login attempts, and many TOTP user applications [do not support](https://wikipedia.org/wiki/Comparison_of_OTP_applications) a timeout period other than 30 seconds.
+Users are more likely to come across blocked legitimate authentication attempts, and many TOTP user applications [do not support](https://wikipedia.org/wiki/Comparison_of_OTP_applications) a timeout period other than 30 seconds.
 Further, shorter timeout periods do not increase security for this application.

 ## Why are you using an 8-digit code?
 My app doesn't support 8-digit codes.